Executive summary

 The Voya RIF’s asset allocation is designed to minimize the likelihood of running out of money in a prolonged, adverse market environment.
 The portfolio is structured so that in a worst-case scenario (80th percentile), over a 20-year period, participants are projected not to deplete their retirement savings.

-The hypothetical example in Figure 5 illustrates a retiring 65-year-old participant who decides to withdraw 4% of her balance at retirement each year.
+The hypothetical example in Exhibit 5 illustrates a retiring 65-year-old participant who decides to withdraw 4% of her balance at retirement each year.
 The graph shows the remaining percentage of the participant’s balance that potentially would be available at different ages.

+As of 06/30/23.
 Source: Voya Investment Management.
 Note: The analysis represents the average of thousands of simulations and assumes the portfolio remains actively managed, which offers potential for both gains and losses.
 This analysis is hypothetical and is based on assumptions and forecasts that may not come to fruition.
 The projections are for illustrative purposes only and should not be taken as a recommendation for any plan participant.

 In the expected (median) outcome, even after withdrawing funds each year, participants are likely to retain enough of their savings to meet future spending or legacy needs.
 In the best case, participants potentially could benefit from market appreciation and enjoy a savings surplus, which they could use to increase their spending.